pooyagolchian/gatsby-old-blog/content/blog/arangodb-devops/index.md

 ExecStart=/bin/bash /home/ubuntu/backup/backup.sh
 ```

-After create this two files in systemd you must be restart the service like below:
+After creating these two files in the system you must restart the service like below:

 ```
 sudo systemctl daemon-reload